whiletruectf/writeups/andry.md

 # Andry
 ## slopey | 5/22/2020

 We are given an Android app.
 I used [Appetize](https://appetize.io) to run the Android app on my browser.
 There's nothing complicated about the app.
 It looks like a simple keygen problem.
+However, it turned out it was much more nuanced than that.
 I decompile the APK using [Java Decompilers](http://www.javadecompilers.com/).

 The main logic for checking the password is in `/sources/com/andry/MainActivity.java`.
 The `check_password` function is the function of interest.
 Here is the first snippet:
 ```java